 It should be possible to use the completed strategy map to tell the organisation’s story on a single side of paper.
 It will be important to check with members of the organisation if the map fully illustrates their understanding of what the organisation is aiming to achieve and how it is doing so.

 The next step involves creating a performance measurement schedule for each perspective, and a line for each objective.
-After stating each objective from the strategy map, this should describe how success is to be measured, by setting performance targets on a relevant time frame (e.g., quarterly, twice a year), and assigning someone to be responsible for delivering on, and measuring that objective.
+This should describe how success is to be measured, by setting performance targets on a relevant time frame and assigning someone responsible for delivering on, and measuring that objective.

 This measurement should be undertaken regularly using quantitative and qualitative data, in order to track performance, communicate success to internal or external stakeholders, and check that the strategy is working and that the assumptions that have been made are accurate.